philips-software/compare-json-arrays-in-files/README.md

 ### Status
 v1.0.0, see [CHANGELOG.md](./CHANGELOG.md)

+### Limitations
+- currently only supporting flat JSON objects (no nested structures)

 ### Prerequisites
 - you should have Node installed (this script was tested with node v12.2.0)